LoNGiYT/tic-tac-toe/README.md

 digitalWrite(red, LOW);
 digitalWrite(blue, LOW);
 }
- //makes theshift regesters work with the leds and makes them turn blue and red void updateShiftRegister(int number)
+ //makes theshift regesters work with the leds and makes the led colors for red and blue work void updateShiftRegister(int number)
 {
 digitalWrite(LATCH, LOW);